Fashion Design Training in Kentucky

 Bachelor of Science in Apparel Design and Merchandising

-Freshman-year students take introductory courses in apparel design, merchandising and production.
+Students in this program take introductory courses in apparel design, merchandising and production.
 These courses introduce students to fabric producers, famous designers, customer characteristics and behavior, pattern fitting and alteration, and ethics in the fashion industry.
 In addition to apparel courses, students take general courses in English, chemistry, art, psychology and oral communication.